ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Cheats.Consts.Workplace>DefaultOutsideWorkplacesRadius Default outside Workplaces radius: Colonists search this far (in hexes) outside their Dome when looking for a Workplace
-Cheats.Consts.Workplace>OvertimedShiftPerformance Heavy workload Shift Performance: Heavy workload Shift Performance change Cheats.Consts.Workplace>WorkingHours Working hours: Normal shift duration Cheats.Disasters>Disasters: Show the disasters list and optionally start one.
+Cheats.Consts.Workplace>OvertimedShiftPerformance Heavy workload Shift Performance: Heavy workload Shift Performance change Cheats.Consts.Workplace>WorkingHours Working hours: Normal shift duration Cheats.Disasters>Cave-in: Triggers cave-in at location (and disables any nearby struts).
+Cheats.Disasters>Disasters: Show the disasters list and optionally start one.
 Cheats.Disasters>Lightning Strike: Strike a random pos or at mouse cursor if using shortcut.
 Cheats.Disasters>Meteor Strike: Strike a random pos or at mouse cursor if using shortcut.